Producing and Marketing Saffron in Rhode Island

 Many RI farmers are interested in crop diversification to manage risk.
 Rhode Island's climate is well suited for producing saffron, the world's most expensive spice.
 Saffron sells wholesale for $5000 per pound and retail for $11,000 per pound.
 The US imports 37 tons of saffron per year, mostly from the Middle East, and the Northeast US is a major market for saffron.
 More than 100 Vermont growers have been growing saffron over the last several years, and more growers are experimenting with saffron each year.
 Vermont growers easily sell their saffron at farmers markets and farm stands.
 Rhode Islanders are expected to embrace locally produced saffron too.

-A researcher at the University of Rhode Island, with 16 years of experience growing saffron in Iran and RI, wants to share his knowledge with farmers in RI.
-He has been successfully growing saffron in RI since 2017 and now is ready to introduce saffron production to RI farmers.
-The farming and general public has been notified about the possibility of producing saffron in RI at a 2018 URI vegetable twilight meeting with 35 growers in attendance, a 2019 article in the Providence Journal, and a 2019 Plant Pro segment on local television news that reaches 10,000 viewers.
-There is also an article in the Spring 2020 edition of the URI Alumni Magazine about saffron research at URI.
+A researcher, Dr. Gheshm, at the University of Rhode Island, had 16 years of experience growing saffron in Iran and RI.
+Through his on-farm research plots, he shared his knowledge with farmers and agricultural service providers in RI through this project.
+Farmers and agricultural service providers first became introduced to producing saffron in RI at a 2018 URI vegetable twilight meeting with 35 growers in attendance, a 2019 article in the Providence Journal, and a 2019 Plant Pro segment on local television news that reaches 10,000 viewers.
+There was also an article in the Spring 2020 edition of the URI Alumni Magazine about saffron research at URI.

-To educate ASP about saffron production, they will attend half-day workshops and a full-day conference in RI on saffron over the three years of this project.
-Year one of the project will focus on growing saffron; year two will focus on harvesting and processing; and year three will focus on marketing saffron.
-Ag Service Providers will also visit URI's saffron fields at least once each year of the project.
-Ag Service Providers will also accompany URI Extension in visiting commercial fields of saffron recently planted in Rhode Island in year 2 and 3 of the project.
+Year one of the project focused on growing saffron; year two focused on harvesting and processing; and year three focused on marketing saffron.
 A potential barrier to saffron production in Rhode Island is the intense need for labor during four crucial weeks in late October into November.
 Saffron flowers need to be harvested daily for 3-4 weeks and stigmas must be separated from flowers within 48 hours of harvesting.
-We will make farmers aware of this intense labor need and demonstrate that growing saffron can fit into their field production cycle.
-Many growers do not use season-extending high tunnels so their field production is finished by mid-October.
-Growing saffron can also help keep their staff employed for more weeks of the year.
+We made farmers aware of this intense labor need and demonstrated that growing saffron can fit into their field production cycle.

 Advisors/Cooperators